antoinearnoud/book-fortran/chapter2.md

 ```
 This tells the compiler to call the output file ```myprog_exe```.
 It uses the *flag* (or option) ```-o``` followed by the argument to this flag.
 You can use any name you want for the executable file.

+To compile a program with modules or a library, see next chapters.

 ### 3. Executing the code

 It is only when executing the file that the code will be executed and the computations run.
 To execute the file type in the